uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 Aiming to improve the development of models like these in the future, more information (i.e., columns) could be added to the features’ data frame.
 Besides capturing information that can potentially be better correlated with the expected outputs, acquiring quantitative data could help on avoid relying on the one-hot encoding for the modeling.
 As a suggestion, the IDOT dataset could be improved by adding information such as:

-# __Maximum speed of the section__: quantitative data that surrogates the patterns of speed.
+# Maximum speed of the section: quantitative data that surrogates the patterns of speed.
-# __Traffic__ (Average Annual Daily Traffic, AADT): quantitative data that surrogates the freedom of movement within the section.
+# Traffic(Average Annual Daily Traffic, AADT): quantitative data that surrogates the freedom of movement within the section.
-# __Class of vehicles involved in the crash__: when heavy vehicles are involved, the impacts of the crash can potentially be more relevant than the environment conditions and better correlate with the severity of the crash.
+# Class of vehicles involved in the crash: when heavy vehicles are involved, the impacts of the crash can potentially be more relevant than the environment conditions and better correlate with the severity of the crash.
-# __Passing zone__: this true/false feature can potentially capture the occurrence of front-to-front crashes, which tend to be more severe given the summation of the speed's impact.
+# Passing zone: this true/false feature can potentially capture the occurrence of front-to-front crashes, which tend to be more severe given the summation of the speed's impact.
-# __Crossing zone__: this true/false feature can potentially capture the occurrence of perpendicular crashes.
+# Crossing zone: this true/false feature can potentially capture the occurrence of perpendicular crashes.

 In a near future, it is expected that technologies such as the V2V (vehicle-to-vehicle) communication and the autonomous/connected vehicles will become more accessible, and therefore more widespread.
 In this case, databases such as the one studied in this project (made by IDOT) might also include vehicles and drivers’ information.
 This will be of utmost importance, given that the behavioral patterns are a big source of uncertainties when it comes to the analysis of crash data.
 For example, drivers that have a more aggressive behavior tend to drive at higher speeds and maintain a smaller gap to the leading vehicle.
 As for now, the categories that are recorded in the datasets do not capture this.
 Transportation engineers can eventually find surrogates of this, but still, this is not an easy task.